elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 ### CPM & PERT

-- Critcal Path Method (CPM) has deterministic task times
+- Critical Path Method (CPM) has deterministic task times
 - Program Evaluation and Review Technique (PERT) has probabilistic task times
 - network path: starting node to finishing node sequence
 - critical path: longest network path; determines project duration
-- critical activities: activites on the critical path
+- critical activities: activities on the critical path
 - slack time: allowable slippage for a path

 To calculate expected time of a single activity, use